yard

 Containers, raised beds, and in-ground rows all use water at different rates.

-Pots heat up and dry out fastest, especially dark containers on patios that also grow herbs like basil in pots and rosemary shrubs.
+Pots heat up and dry out fastest, especially dark containers on patios that also grow herbs like basil and rosemary.
 Raised beds drain quicker than native soil, which suits crops that hate wet feet such as garlic bulbs and root carrots.
 In ground gardens can often go longer between deep soakings if you have added compost and organic matter for better structure.

-Drip irrigation shines in beds packed with mixed crops, because you can give thirsty corn blocks more emitters than shallow rooted radish rows.
-Sprinklers are easy to set up but lose water to wind and sun, and they also keep foliage wet, which can push diseases on squash vines and other cucurbits.
+Drip irrigation shines in beds packed with mixed crops, because you can give thirsty corn blocks more emitters than shallow rooted radishes.
+Sprinklers are easy to set up but lose water to wind and sun.
+They also keep foliage wet, which can push diseases on squash vines and other cucurbits.

 Matching your watering method to the bed type saves more time than any fancy gadget.